LBusch/live_ASL_recognition/README.md

 # Lightweight Real-Time ASL Alphabet Recognition
-PyTorch project for real-time recognition of the ASL (American Sign Language) alphabet using Machine Learning.
-MobileNetv2.
-ASL alphabet signs can be recognized in real time using a webcam.
+PyTorch project for recognition of the ASL (American Sign Language) alphabet using MobileNetv2.
+ASL alphabet signs can be recognized in real time using live image data from a webcam.

 With this project a MobileNetv2 can be trained for ASL alphabet recognition on the ASL Alphabet dataset [^1] from kaggle.
 The dataset consists of 87,000 images of ASL hand signs.
 It contains 29 classes, of which 26 are for the letters A-Z and 3 classes for SPACE, DELETE and NOTHING.
 The dataset does not come with a test set to encourage the use of real-world test images.
 This project includes a script for self-recording ASL data from a webcam for fine-tuning and testing.
 The project also includes a script for using a trained model for real-time ASL alphabet recognition on live image data from a webcam.